d2macster/Udacity/Self-Driving-Car/P4-Advanced-Lane-Lines-master/writeup.md

 ###Video convertion.

 In this project I decided to save all intermediate images, which was a hlp with debugging process.
 The first step for this project is to convert input video in a sequence of images, store those.
 And at the end assemble processed images in a video stream.
 Helper fuctions to work with video are in `Processor/video_converter.py`.
-I use moviepy.editor to help with video parsing.
+I use `moviepy.editor` to help with video parsing.

 ###Camera Calibration

 After we successfully converted the video into a  sequence of images, we need to remove distortion which was introduced by the camera.
 Helper functions are located in `Processor/camera_calibration.py`.
 Udacity provided a set of camera calibration images:  photos ofchess boards taken in different alngles.
 I use `cv2.findChessboardCorners` to find the location of the chess board corners, combine them with `objpoints` - expected coordinates of those points in a undistorted image, and generate callibration matrix with the help of `cv2.calibrateCamera`.
 I pass the obtained matrix into `cv2.undistort` function and undistort video images.
-Here is an example of a calibration image, which is distorted.
+Here is an example of how removing distortion works: we take one of the calibration images ( which is distorted)

 ![alt text][image0].
-After applying undistirtion procedure, the result looks like
+and apply undistirtion procedure.
+The result of this process is shown here
 ![alt text][image1].

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The same undistortion procedure we apply to every image we extract from the video stream.
+Here is an example of undistort operation applied to a video image.
 ![alt text][image2]

+####3.
+Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

+Perspective transform functions are located in `Processor/warper.py`.
+I use `cv2.getPerspectiveTransform` function to compute transformation matrix and `cv2.warpPerspective` to apply this transformation to every image.
+To construct a transformation matrix, I chose a video image where lanes visually parallel, e.g.
+![alt text][image3].
+Thus after perspective transform lanes should be (almost) parallel.
+One important detail: perspective transform must work for lanes on all video images.
+![alt text][image5].

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)